 Brown Butter Mushroom Sage Risotto

-Elegant enough for entertaining, comforting enough for a chilly night by the fire, this creamy mushroom risotto is one of the easiest risotto recipes that is on the table in under 30 minutes.
+This dish is elegant enough for entertaining, and comforting enough for a chilly night by the fire.
+This creamy mushroom risotto has a lovely nutty aroma and is one of the easiest risotto recipes that is on the table in under 30 minutes.
+The perfect one pan Italian meal, just add a nice glass of wine.

-Once you’ve mastered this easy method, you can so many flavors like Pumpkin Risotto Stuffed Acorn Squash, Lemon Risotto with Spring Peas.
-With the leftovers, a delicious suggestion is Risotto Rice Balls (Arancini)
+Once you’ve mastered this easy method, you can so many flavors like Pumpkin Risotto Stuffed Acorn Squash and Lemon Risotto with Spring Peas.
+With the leftovers, a delicious suggestion is Risotto Rice Balls (Arancini) pictured below.

 This Brown Butter Mushroom Sage Risotto is a wonderful vegetarian meal or side dish that so perfect for the fall and winter season.
 Even if you’re not a vegetarian, you will not miss the meat as you get a lovely meaty bite from the mushrooms.
 Don’t forget the extra grating of Parmesan cheese.